 In this section

-Standard ARL processing timelines
+Standard account processing timelines

-ARL monthly activities are from the 25th of the previous month (start of the statement period) to the 24th of the current month (end of the statement period).
+CARM Finance monthly activities are from the 25th of the previous month (start of the statement period) to the 24th of the current month (end of the statement period).

 CBSA receives payments